 .Half & half: 10%

-*Keep in mind that your batter volume will increase during the conversion process: to produce 2 quarts of ice cream, your initial batter volume should not exceed 46 ounces!
+*Keep in mind that your batter volume will increase during the conversion process: to produce two quarts of ice cream, your initial batter volume should not exceed 46 ounces!

-Once the ice cream is ready, immediately transfer it to serving bowls or to a storage container.
-Never store ice cream in the Freeze Bowl.
+*Once the ice cream is ready, immediately transfer it to serving bowls or a storage container; never store ice cream in the Freeze Bowl.

-Whenever you are ready for a cold, refreshing dessert, simply whip out the KICA0WH KitchenAid attachment.
-Ice cream making has never been easier, and you can get as creative as you like: Bourbon Pecan, Pear Ginger ice cream – or how about an Olive Oil gelato?
+Whenever you are ready for a cold, refreshing dessert, simply whip your KitchenAid stand mixer ice cream attachment out of the freezer.
+Ice cream mixing has never been easier, and you can get as creative as you like: Bourbon Pecan, Pear Ginger ice cream – or how about an Olive Oil gelato?

-On a hot summer day, I can’t think of a better way to end a meal than with an ‘adult ice cream’ which you won’t find at the supermarket.
+On a hot summer day, what better way to end a meal than with an ‘adult’ ice cream – your guarantee of an ever growing fan club which you are equally guaranteed not to find at the supermarket…!
+Even a simple affogato at the end a scrumptious meal is sure to impress your guests – bet you they’ll be begging to return soon!
 And what better than a KitchenAid ice cream maker attachment to get the job done?

-With dessert taken care of, how about grilling some juicy, freshly ground hamburgers for the main course?
-Can’t think of anything better than a nicely grilled hamburger.
+With dessert taken care of, how about grilling some juicy, freshly minced meat burgers for the main course…Share This!